syedalijabir/math261a-project1/README.md

     └── references.bib     # Bibliography file
 ```

-**Example statement:** Data used in this project is obtained from [San Francisco Open Data](https://data.sfgov.org) who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).

 ## External Resources

 Large Language Models (LLMs), specifically OpenAI's ChatGPT, were used as an assistant during this project.
 Their use was limited to the following tasks: